Over the last couple of years, I’ve become interested in self-led therapeutic healing and emotional processing techniques.

 Thanks to Michael Curzi for introducing me to Parts Work back in 2018; to Emily Crotteau for helping me to do a lot of this work last year; to my therapist Sarah for practicing it with me, and RyΕ« for helping me fine tune some difficulties I was having with practicing IFS on my own.

-If you enjoyed this post, consider subscribingΒ to my newsletter, my YouTube channel, or following me on Twitter to get updates on my new blog posts and current projects.
-You can also support my work and writing on Patreon.
+If UΒ enjoyed this post, consider subscribingΒ to my newsletter, my YouTube channel, or following me on Twitter to get updates on my new blog posts and current projects.
+U can also support my work with The Service Guild on Patreon.